Temporary Modular Operating Theatre (OT)

 How it works

-Our design team will work closely with your department specialists in the design phase to deliver the right product for task.
-All modular Operating Theatres can be built to order dependent of the requirement of the facility.
+Our design team will work closely with your department specialists in the design phase to deliver the right product for the task.
+The modular Operating Theatres can be supplied as an off the shelf unit or built to order depending on the facility’s requirements.

 After installation onsite, Aspen Medical will work closely with the hospital during the validation and commissioning phase to ensure the modular unit is operational to relevant state government health regulations.
 Any necessary training will be supplied before handover to ensure all staff are familiar and confident in the temporary Operating Theatre.